Infrastructure-AsCode/hub-spoke-vwan/docs/labs/lab-02/index.md

 ![vnet-link1](../../assets/images/lab-02/vnet-link1.png)

 Keep the rest of the values as default and click `Create` button.

+!!! info "Note"
+    It might take up to 5 minutes for the connection to be established.

 When the connection is created, you should see it in the list of Virtual network connections.